jcu-eresearch/literate-metadata/README.md

 in a web browser, and an XML document which is the MCP metadata record.

 A shell script is provided to do this processing.
+You'll need to install a working markdown processor; try commonmark:

+    npm install -g commonmark   # if you have npm already brew install commonmark     # if you don't have npm

 Usage: